statistikZH/covid19monitoring/README.md

 # Aim

+In mid-March, the Statistical Office launched the project "Society Monitoring COVID19".
 The project aims to collect indicators for as many areas of social life affected by the COVID19 crisis as possible.
-The data will be made available as daily updated time series and in a standardised format.
+The data will be made available as regularly updated time series and in a standardised format.
+From mid-March until mid-June the indicators will be made available daily.
+Apart from  mid-June the indicators will b e made available weekly.
 In terms of geography, the immediate focus is the Canton of Zurich; however, contributions from the rest of Switzerland are welcome.
 More on the project [here in german](https://statistik.zh.ch/internet/justiz_inneres/statistik/de/aktuell/mitteilungen/2020/gesellschaftsmonitoring_covid19.html). <br>

 An overview of the data that has already been published can be found here: